 If you’re spending just a weekend in Thessaloniki and looking for some affordable yet worthwhile places to eat, we suggest focusing your appetite on street food.
 Indeed, this diverse and multicultural city knows by heart what good street food is.
 The rise of this gastronomical phenomenon has been steadily growing over the past several years and Thessaloniki is full of great places that offer fast, cheap, but above all, high-quality food.
 Are you ready to discover the best street food in the city?
-Our local Thessaloniki experts have prepared an appetite-inducing list full of delicious choices.

 I’m sure you’ve most likely heard of gyros (Greek: γύρος) because it’s one the most delicious local dishes that you can find everywhere in Greece (and outside as well).
 Gyros is a dish made of meat, either pork or chicken, cooked on a vertical rotisserie, and served wrapped in a pita or bread with French fries, tomatoes, onions and that delicious tzatziki sauce.
 Thessaloniki’s gyros are the most famous all around Greece mainly because of the size and price.
 As you can imagine, our gyros are huge, cheap, but most importantly, delicious.
 You can easily find one in every single corner of the city.
 Our favourite spot in Thessaloniki is Psisou Sta Karvouna.